Australian tourism facts

 New South Wales

 The warmer weather combined with popular seasonal sporting events are major factors in high international arrivals during the summer.
-Autumn was the quietest season for international visitors, with only 2,051,600 people coming into the country in March, April and May.
-Each month experienced growth on the monthly arrivals from 2016 except for February which saw a decrease of 1.4% in arrivals.
+Autumn was the quietest season for international visitors to Australia, with only 2,029,000 people coming into the country in April, May and June.

-International arrivals by month
+International arrivals by month 2019

 Average duration of visits

-The average length of trips to Australia has decreased in the past decade.
-In 2009 the average international trip to Australia was 35 nights, in 2017 the average was 33 nights.
-Holidays and backpacker trips have decreased in the same time period, while the average stay for categories like visiting friends and family and employment have increased.
-While the total amount of visitor nights in Australia have risen from 176,589,264 to 265,223,580 since 2009 this is the result of the increase in traffic rather than an increase in duration of stay.
+In 2019, the average international trip to Australia lasted 32 nights.
+Holidays and backpacker trips have decreased over the same time period, while the average stay for categories like visiting friends and family and employment have increased.

-Only New Zealand saw a decrease in the total amount of nights spent in Australia from 2009, with the total dropping from 13,256,850 nights to 12,863,240 nights in 2017.
-Chinese tourists saw the greatest increase in the total nights spent in Australia, with 18,507,311 nights in 2009 and a total of 52,444,180 nights in 2017.
+Only New Zealand saw a decrease in the total number of nights spent in Australia from 2009, with the total dropping from 13,256,850 nights in 2009 to 13,00,000 nights in 2019.

 Australia vs global

 The long distances and cost of flights can act as a deterrent to people wishing to visit Australia from the northern hemisphere.
 The abundance of cheaper travel destinations around Australia such as Indonesia and Thailand also affect the number of tourists coming into the country.

-Most visited destinations in 2016
+Most visited destinations in 201910

-Most popular destinations for outbound Australians in 2017
+Most popular destinations for outbound Australians in 2019

 Australia is home to some of the world’s most iconic landmarks and attractions.
 Visitors to Australia are more motivated than ever by social media to visit popular and well-known landmarks and attractions on their trips.
 Some of the most popular sites include: